Skip to content

 • receiver URL is HTTPS and reachable

-• receiver returns 2xx after accepting the event
+• receiver returns 2xx only after safely accepting the event

 • receiver verifies signatures against the raw request body using the full canonical string format